EPOS4: New theoretical concepts for modeling proton-proton and ion-ion scattering at very high energies: Adding saturation

-There are actually two problems concerning the single scattering expression $G$, the fundamental building block of the multiple scattering formalism: (i) The assumption $G=G_{\mathrm{QCD}}$ seems to be wrong (AGK problem, as discussed), and (ii) nonlinear effects {[}see Fig. \ref{fig:Saturation-phenomena} (left){]} are completely missing.
-The EPOS4 improvement, step 3, amounts to adding saturation, by assuming that the nonlinear effects, inside circles in Fig. \ref{fig:Saturation-phenomena} (left), may be ``summarized'' by saturation scales, suggesting to treat nonlinear effects by introducing saturation scales $Q_{\mathrm{sat}}^{2}$ as the lower limits $Q_{0}^{2}$ of the virtualities for DGLAP evolutions, see Fig. \ref{fig:Saturation-phenomena} (right).
+The single scattering expression $G$, which is the basic component of the multiple scattering formalism, actually presents two issues: (i) The assumption that $G=G_{\mathrm{QCD}}$ appears to be incorrect (AGK problem), and (ii) there is a complete absence of nonlinear effects, as shown in Fig. \ref{fig:Saturation-phenomena} (a).

+The third EPOS4 improvement amounts to adding saturation, by assuming that the nonlinear effects, inside the circles in Fig. \ref{fig:Saturation-phenomena} (a), may be ``summarized'' by saturation scales, suggesting to treat nonlinear effects by introducing saturation scales $Q_{\mathrm{sat}}^{2}$ as the lower limits $Q_{0}^{2}$ of the virtualities for DGLAP evolutions, see Fig. \ref{fig:Saturation-phenomena} (b).
 One computes and tabulates $G_{\mathrm{QCD}}(Q_{0}^{2},\,x^{+},x^{-},s,b)$ for a large range of $Q_{0}^{2}$ values, see Ref. \cite{werner:2023-epos4-heavy}.